scottlaird/virb/README.md

 the library, although it can be used to start and stop recording on command.

-This is not an official Google project.
+This is not an officially supported Google product.